Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

 and combination with Eq.~\eqref{eq_corr_2} shows that the larger is \textit{z}, or the larger is $\lambda\s{B}$ (because the temperature or the dielectric constant is lower), the more likely it is that ions are close to one another.
-This equation was derived by Bjerrum (1926), see, e.g., Freger (2020).
-Bjerrum evaluates it between a radial coordinate given by the sum of ion radii, and a distance that depends on the Bjerrum length, and he then proceeds with a model based on ion association equilibria.
+This equation was derived by Bjerrum (1926), but Bjerrum evaluates it by integrating to a maximum distance that depends on the Bjerrum length, and he then proceeds with a model based on ion association equilibria.
 Instead, in our work the upper integration limit is \textit{x}\textsubscript{max}, which depends on $c_\infty$.
-When $c_\infty$ goes up, this maximum separation \textit{x}\textsubscript{max} goes down and this pushes ions together, and thus IPE becomes more negative.
-[For a very dilute solution, with \textit{x}\textsubscript{max} very large, ions are always `out in space' and IPE is zero.]
-In this distribution function, all positions between \textit{x}\textsubscript{min} and \textit{x}\textsubscript{max} are equally likely (per volume element).
-The \textit{x}\textsuperscript{2}-term is because of the spherical geometry which makes two ions being very close more unlikely.
-However, there is no additional statistics involved that combines the probability for a certain separation with the probability that two ions are actually nearest neighbours.
-The calculation of that second probability is complicated because it could be that one of the ions is already part of another ion pair.
-With that mathematics implemented, instead of the hard cutoff at \textit{x}\textsubscript{max} that we will use, the distribution function should start to come down somewhat before that point, and extend beyond \textit{x}\textsubscript{max} to account for the (rapidly declining) chance that two ions in an ion pair are further apart.
+When $c_\infty$ goes up, this maximum separation \textit{x}\textsubscript{max} goes down and this effectively pushes ions together, and thus IPE becomes more negative.
+The minimum separation is equal to the sum of the two ion radii, $x\s{min}=a_+ + a_- = 2 \left\langle a \right\rangle$.
+In this distribution function, in the absence of the Coulombic force, all positions in the space between \textit{x}\textsubscript{min} and \textit{x}\textsubscript{max} are equally likely (per volume element).
+The \textit{x}\textsuperscript{2}-term is because of the spherical geometry, which also has the effect that two ions being very close is unlikely.

-What is the value of IPE with all possible separations between \textit{x}\textsubscript{min} and \textit{x}\textsubscript{max} allowed, relative to the situation that all ions are far apart?
-This energy is